 Expanding into Europe is a great option for businesses seeking a common culture and customer.
 If your company has its sights set on a European country, chances are you’ll need to apply for a Schengen visa.

-All countries in the EU, except the United Kingdom, Bulgaria, Croatia, Cyprus, Ireland, and Romania, are members of the Schengen Borders Agreement.
+All countries in the European Union, except Bulgaria, Croatia, Cyprus, Ireland, and Romania, are members of the Schengen Borders Agreement.
 This area is comprised of 26 countries that have agreed to allow the free movement of citizens inside the region like a single country.
+The countries in the Schengen region include Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 It’s convenient for business owners seeking expansion in this region because it opens up the possibilities for greater talent and customer acquisition.
 Below are ten important things to know about the Schengen visa.